dmyersturnbull/tyrannosaurus/README.md

 This is by design!
 Use those tools to manage them.

+### Getting help:
+You can always run `tyrannosaurus help` for usage help.
+For reference, here are the commands:
+- `tyrannosaurus new` (create a new project skeleton)
+- `tyrannosaurus reqs` (sync dependencies and project info)
+- `tyrannosaurus find` (find imports and sync them plus project info)
+- `tyrannosaurus check` (only emit information)
+- `tyrannosaurus sync-info` (only sync project info)
+- `tyrannosaurus build-cache` (just build or update the cache)
+- `tyrannosaurus clear-cache` (just delete the cache)
+- `tyrannosaurus help`

 ### Things to do

-This section may be helpful if you're new to the Python build infrastructure.
+This section may be helpful if you’re new to the Python build infrastructure.
 Some config files are for tools that need some extra setup.

 First, make sure to push to a Git repository.